pakeke-constructor/PushOps/txt_and_images/codebase/components.md

 }

--- The target id that this entity holds.
-MUST BE CONSTANT!!!
--- Used by MoveBehaviourSys and TargetSys. targetID = "player"
--- "player" :: player / ally
--- "enemy" :: enemy
--- "neutral" :: neutral / weak mob
--- "physics" :: physics object
--- "coin"    :: coin
--- "interact" :: shop, portal, artefact

 -- Each must be a valid sigil object.
 -- Note that other keyworded fields may or may not be added by the System/